How much does it cost to own a pet?

 - Recent Stories

 The truth about cats and dogs (and birds and fish)

-When purchasing items for your new pet family member, keep in mind needs versus wants!
-While they may need toys to help keep their minds and bodies active, they probably don’t need a whole basket full of high-priced items.
+When purchasing items for your new pet family member, ask yourself if this is a need or want!
+Toys keep your pet’s minds and bodies active, but they don’t need a whole basket full of high-priced items.
 Try a few at a time.

 Low Maintenance Pets

-With these pets, your time commitment is much lower and will probably only be about 15 minutes a day for feeding and about an hour a week to clean tanks or cages.
-Since these animals aren’t cuddly or affectionate, don’t count on snuggles!
+With these pets, your time commitment will probably only be about 15 minutes a day for feeding and about an hour a week to clean tanks or cages.
+Since these animals aren't cuddly or affectionate, don’t count on snuggles!

-For example the average costs of a fish would be:
+The average costs of a fish would be of $50 per year.

 Medium Maintenance Pets